simonox/solartunes/README.md

 1. **Start Development**
    - Use [v0.dev](https://v0.dev) as your online IDE to design and develop UI components.
+   - Pro: It has some AI chatbot quickly create new features.
+   - Cons: It is very slow.
+The AI chatbot usually messes up your whole project and breaks already working features.
+It even deletes features.
+It is expensive.
+So handle with care and use on your own risk.

 2. **Create a Feature Branch**
    - Before any development, create a new feature branch from the `main` branch.